 Two largest banks in Cyprus – Laiki (Popular) Bank and Bank of Cyprus – are on the verge of bankruptcy.
 According to the preliminary data, all the deposit-holders with more than 100 000 euros may face huge losses.
 The levy on such deposits is expected to reach 30% or even more and is regarded as a bailout to the country.
 As for the deposits under 100 000 euros, they are going to be fully guaranteed.

-However, to keep the island in the Eurozone and prevent it from a deep recession, the EU financial ministers and IMF have agreed upon a 10bn-euro help for Cyprus.
-Such a step might curb the crisis developments for some time but still there is a threat for a number of businesses to shut down.
+However, to keep the island in the Eurozone and prevent it from a deep recession, the EU finance ministers and IMF have agreed upon a 10bn-euro help for Cyprus.
+Such a step might curb the crisis developments for some time but still, there is a threat for a number of businesses to shut down.

 The broker’s highest priority is to provide conditions for safe, transparent and successful trading.